top of page

 Enchanted Cave

-• Description: Located in Bolinao, this natural cave features crystal-clear waters and stunning rock formations.
+• Located in Bolinao, this natural cave features crystal-clear waters and stunning rock formations.
 The cave is partially submerged, creating a natural pool where visitors can swim.

 • Distance: Approximately 42 kilometers from Alaminos.